-We all are aware of the impact that technology has made in our learning spaces in recent years with MOOCs like Coursera and Udemy making education more adaptive, accessible and affordable.
-With the advent of Artificial Intelligence in Educational Landscape, we are looking at an age of personalized automation promoting productive learning behaviors.
+We all are aware of the impact that technology has made in our learning spaces in recent years with MOOCs like Coursera and Udemy making education more adaptive, accessible, and affordable.
+With the advent of Artificial Intelligence in Higher Education Landscape, we are looking at an age of personalized automation promoting productive learning behaviors.

 Think of Intelligent One-on-One Tutoring Systems like Carnegie Learning or Third Space Learning which, using AI technology, customize learning based on the unique needs of an individual rather than following a “one-size-fits-all” approach.
 Imagine these Intelligent Tutoring Systems becoming commonplace.